 Achievement Awards

-The John Curtin Medal is approved by Council.

-Alumni Awards, including the Lifetime Achievement Award, may be approved by the Vice-Chancellor.
+Alumni Awards, including the John Curtin Lifetime Achievement Award, may be approved by the Vice-Chancellor.

-Eligibility for the John Curtin Medal

-The John Curtin Medal is normally awarded to recognise a person, usually a quiet achiever, external to the University for their contribution to society.

-The criteria for the John Curtin Medal are that the person:

-has made a significant contribution to society in their chosen field; and

-demonstrates John Curtin’s values of vision, leadership and community service.
+.

 Eligibility for Alumni Awards

 Each category of the Alumni Awards has a different focus.
-All are of equal status, except the John Curtin Lifetime Achievement Award (formerly the Lifetime Achievement Award), which is the most prestigious.
+All are of equal status, except the John Curtin Lifetime Achievement Award, which is the most prestigious.

 An Alumni Award will not normally be awarded to a person who is a serving member of Council, a current member of the University staff, or a serving Federal, State or local government politician (or the international equivalent).